francisco-camargo/dev-workflow/README.md

 #### git squash
 [Guide](https://www.git-tower.com/learn/git/faq/git-squash) to using `rebase` to squash commits together.
 Also describes how to "squash and merge" during pull requests.

 Trying to just use "squash and merge" for pull requests.
+Note sure how commit messeges with appear.

 ### Install VSCode for WSL
 [Guide](https://code.visualstudio.com/docs/remote/wsl)